nestjs/docs.nestjs.com/content/interceptors.md

 #### Stream overriding

-There're several reasons why sometimes we might want to completely prevent calling the handler and return a different value instead (e.g. from cache due to performance issues).
+There are several reasons why sometimes we might want to completely prevent calling the handler and return a different value instead (e.g. from cache due to performance issues).
 An excellent example is a **cache interceptor** that would store the cached responses with some TTL.
 Unfortunately, this feature needs a bit more code and due to simplification, we'll provide only a basic example that should briefly explain the main concept.

 ```typescript
 @@filename(cache.interceptor)